3rd & Cherry

 3rd & Cherry, formerly Seattle Civic Square, is a planned 629 ft tall, 57-story skyscraper in downtown Seattle, Washington, United States.
 The residential high-rise, located near Seattle City Hall and the Seattle Civic Center, will have 520 condominiums and amenity spaces, including a public plaza at ground level and retail spaces.
 It was originally proposed in 2007 but has been delayed due to political and financial issues, undergoing several redesigns under various developers.
-It is set to be built by the Bosa Development and open in 2026.
+It is set to be built by Bosa Development and open in 2026.
+The skyscraper is located right next to an entrance to the Pioneer Square station on Seattle's Link light rail network.

 Triad proposal

 The site, at 3rd Avenue and Cherry Street, was formerly home to the Public Safety Building, which was demolished in 2005.
 A 43-story residential and office tower, named the Seattle Civic Square, was approved in 2009, with developer Triad Development and a design team led by Foster + Partners and GGLO.
 The original building plan included space for retail, offices, and residences, as well as a 30,000 ft2 public plaza.
 The Civic Square project was put on hold during the Great Recession as the developers search for financing or a tenant.

 In late 2015, Mayor Ed Murray announced he would not renew the contract with Triad Development after an employee of Triad's was accused of coercing Seattle City Council candidate Jonathan Grant into settling a lawsuit with the Tenants Union of Washington over the renewal of the project's construction permit.
 A different group of displaced tenants filed a suit against the city and Triad, alleging special treatment from the city for the project; the suit was settled in October 2015, with Triad paying $5.5 million into a housing affordability fund if the project is built.
 Touchstone Development was granted Triad's interest in the project in March 2016, and began searching for possible tenants and financing.